Role

 Not wanting to be perceived differently or be discriminated against (ableism)

-Stigma surrounding accommodations
+Stigma surrounding getting accommodations

 In general: Do not publicly disclose diagnosis (70%)